 As an example, the reported FSM shows the achievement of univocal isolation of a fault in the stack from that of the heat exchanger (HEX) by addition of the adjoint residuals (green side) to the conventional ones (blue side).

 One of the objectives of the controllers to be implemented for SOFC power systems is to improve their efficiency and durability.
 To this aim, the feedforward-feedback controllers to ensure fast load tracking were designed.
 The feedforward part of the controller reacts to the electrical current demand as well as the stoichiometry of electro-oxidation.
 Feedback part performs corrections of the controlled system output by additional manipulation of system inputs.
 Parameters of the feedback controllers were tuned from the open-loop step response experiments.
 Important hidden variables such as stack temperatures and fuel composition, that should be under control, are estimated on-line and used by control system.
 Stack temperatures are estimated from available sensor readings, while a combination of stoichiometry and data is used to estimate fuel composition.
 The soft sensors build on static mapping of available sensors like flows, temperatures and electric quantities.
 The designed feedforward-feedback controllers and soft sensors are computationally extremely simple and can be easily implemented in practice.
-The figure below reports the reference feedforward-feedback control scheme (click on the image to enlarge).
+The figure below reports the reference feedforward-feedback control scheme.

 Operation of the SOFC power system can be improved by upgrading the low-level controllers with a supervisory optimizer.
 A simple, model-free supervisory optimizer for SOFC power systems was designed.
 The optimizer adjusts set-points for the low level controllers in a way to maximize electrical efficiency of the system and prevent stack voltage drops.
 The optimization problem is solved by using the extremum-seeking approach where optimum is sought directly on the process.
 The optimizer is robust to discrepancy between the model and system and can be easily implemented in practice.
 It shows good performance and exceeds the weakness of model-based optimizers, which assume nominal process condition all the time and do not take into account the degradation process.
 In the picture below the control scheme proposed.